Arthritis in Dogs Signs and Symptoms

 General wear and tear in dogs joints over the years can lead to a range of risk factors.

-From canine arthritis and osteoarthritis to hip and elbow dysplasia and instability.
+From dog arthritis and osteoarthritis to hip and elbow dysplasia and instability or muscle atrophy.

 So, it’s important to spot arthritis in dog’s signs and symptoms early, as it could be linked to a canine infection, injury, or underlying health problem.